cijujoseph/activiti-examples/activiti-alexa-demo/README.md

 ##Work in progress component - NOT YET WORKING E2E!

-#### The project containing all the components of my blog post - Voice Enabled Business Process using Alfresco Activiti and AWS Alexa
+#### The project contains all the components of my blog post - Voice Enabled Business Process using Alfresco Activiti and AWS Alexa

 ### Prerequisites to run this demo end-2-end